MedVisBonn/bonndit/README.rst

 and further an initial direction (in the next 3 columns) can be included.
 Columns are seperated by a single white space.

-The output file is in ply format, which contain the vertex coordinates and the length of each streamline.
+The output file is in ply format, which contains two elements.
+Firstly, vertices: contains spatial information about the streamlines, e.g. coordinates in 3D.
+Further the seed-coordinate is marked by a 1.
+These are saved in the properties: x, y, z, seedpoint.
+Secondly, fiber.
+Contains the property endindex, which denotes the end index of a streamline.

 Further parameters can be set: